karllhughes/learn/_posts/2022-05-16-draft-dev’s-visual-style-guide.md

 ### Headers Are Title Case

-If a client’s content marketing has decided on any style standards, chances are they’ve made a decision as to how they want headers to look. *Headers* are typically a short phrase in a larger/more distinctive font to add structure and context to paragraphs within long-form content.
+If a client’s content marketing has decided on any style standards, chances are they’ve made a decision as to how they want headers to look.
+Headers are typically a short phrase in a larger/more distinctive font to add structure and context to paragraphs within long-form content.

 Draft.dev uses title case for headers of all hierarchy; that means most words (but not all; [CMoS is very stern about this](https://www.chicagomanualofstyle.org/qanda/data/faq/topics/CapitalizationTitles/faq0007.html), sorry about that) in a header are capitalized.

-> If you prefer sentence-case headers (ie, only the first word is capitalized), check out [our custom style guide option](https://www.notion.so/draftdev/Pricing-and-Packages-8d58adf4b6754d7b963d63f24584e533)!
+> If our clients prefer sentence-case headers (ie, only the first word is capitalized), we can accommodate that too!

 ### Code Snippet Formatting Is Kept Simple